justin13888/Pixles/README.md

 # Pixles

-Photo sharing for all!
-Or you could think of it as what Google Photo wanted to be.
+Open Asset Management Scaled to Millions.

-> Disclaimer: This project is still in active development.
+> Disclaimer: This project continues to be in active development.
 Star this repo to get the latest updates!

 ## Features